srimuthurajesh/Tech-Notes/Java/Language/02_java_oops.md

 # Object oriented programming
+- it is a programming paradigm like procedural programming paradigm.

+## For ex:
+to understand class object. take car as class and tata is brand model
+**attributes** are characteristics of car. eg: start, stop, speedup
+**methods** are abilities functionalities of car. eg: color, seat count

 ## Class
 -template or blueprint for object (contains states & behaviour)
 1. Nested class : A.B bObj = Aobj.new B();